Computer Science second PUC

 - Update.

-The operations that can be performed on linear data structures are
+that can be performed on linear data structures are

 - Traversal.